agilesprints/glossary/README.md

 ## Feature

 In agile development, a feature is a chunk of functionality that delivers business value.
 Features can include additions or changes to existing functionality.
 For planning purposes, some agile methodologies also use the notion of "work items" that can include features, bug fixes, documents, and other artifacts

-In agile development, a feature is a chunk of functionality that delivers business value.
-Features can include additions or changes to existing functionality.
-For planning purposes, some agile methodologies also use the notion of "work items" that can include features, bug fixes, documents, and other artifacts.
-But features are the main unit of planning.
-Ideally, a feature should adhere to the following criteria:
+A feature should:

-It should provide business value
+- Provide business value
-It should be estimable - it must have enough definition for the development team to provide an estimate of the work involved in implementing it
-It should be small enough to fit within an iteration - therefore, if it is too big, it should be broken down further It should be testable - you should understand what automated or manual test a feature should pass in order to be acceptable to the customer
+- Be estimable
+- Be small enough to fit within an iteration
+- Be testable

 ## LOCs

-Using Lines Of Code (LOCs) as a metric is meaningful on large scales only.
+Using Lines Of Code as a metric is meaningful on large scales only.
 So using it project-wise makes sense.
 Comparing LOCs produced per developer is pointless since their work may differ qualitatively.
 But comparing the evolution of LOCs sprints-wise gives a macrocopic view of your progress.

 Remember to exclude large autogenerated files from the analysis by setting the exclusion patterns in our app.

 ## Commit

-Commit to fulfill the Sprint Goal, which if well-crafted, tells the Development Team members why they are building the Increment.
-Unlike the list of selected Product Backlog Items for the Sprint, the Sprint Goal is coarse enough to allow the Development Team to navigate and satisfy the commitment.
-This avoids anyone blindly expecting that any single selected item will be delivered under any circumstance.

-Commit to fulfill the Sprint Goal, which if well-crafted, tells the Development Team members why they are building the Increment.
-Unlike the list of selected Product Backlog Items for the Sprint, the Sprint Goal is coarse enough to allow the Development Team to navigate and satisfy the commitment.
-This avoids anyone blindly expecting that any single selected item will be delivered under any circumstance.

-Commit to assure that they deliver a usable increment at the end of the Sprint, which includes only items that are fully finished according to the Definition of Done that has been agreed to beforehand.
-Commit to continuously inspect and adapt, to better support the empiricism that lies at the heart of Scrum.
-And at the end, commit to the values and elements that build up the framework, which allow us to tell that we are doing Scrum instead of anything else.
+Similar to saving a file that's been edited, a commit records changes to one or more files in your project.
+A commit identifies:

+- The specific changes
+- When the changes were made
+- Who created the changes

+When you make a commit, you must include a commit message that briefly describes the changes.
+You can also add a co-author on any commits you collaborate on.

 ## Pull Request

 ## Review

 ## Tag

+Tags or Releases are deployable software iterations you can package and make available for a wider audience to download and use.
+They often have a name such as "v1.0.0" or "v3.2.1-beta".

 ## Average